-Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Currently, only 5.71% of Gosport has access to Full Fibre compared to 38.9% in England.1 Openreach announced aspirations to build full fibre broadband in Gosport Borough in June 2021.
-Openreach continue to build its full fibre network at pace with the aim to make full fibre broadband available to the whole of Gosport Borough (potential of 25,000 customers) by April 2025.
-Further information available online: www.openreach.com/fibre-broadband/where-when-building-ultrafast-full-fibre-broadband toob is also delivering full fibre broadband in the Borough with projected completion by December 2024.
-Further information available online: www.toob.co.uk/locations/ FLOOD DEFENCES The River Hamble to Portchester Flood and Coastal Erosion Risk Management Strategy has been developed by the Coastal Partners on behalf of Gosport and Fareham Borough Council's.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress FLOOD DEFENCES The River Hamble to Portchester Flood and Coastal Erosion Risk Management Strategy has been developed by the Coastal Partners on behalf of Gosport and Fareham Borough Council's.
 It was adopted by Gosport Borough Council in Spring 2015 and approved by the Environment Agency in Spring 2016.
 The Strategy identifies a series of Strategic Management Zones (SMZs).
-SMZ2 covers the shoreline from Fareham Creek to Gilkicker Point and SMZ3 covers the area from Gilkicker It is recognised that a large proportion of the funding required to deliver the Strategy will have to come from funding sources other than Flood and Coastal Risk Management Grant in Aid.
+SMZ2 covers the shoreline from Fareham Creek to Gilkicker Point and SMZ3 covers the area from Gilkicker Point to Titchfield Haven.
+A high level summary of the flood defence infrastructure required is set out below.
+For the shorter term priority works, information has been progressed beyond the strategic level therefore more detailed information is presented.
+Only projects planned for delivery within the 1st epoch of the Strategy It is recognised that a large proportion of the funding required to deliver the Strategy will have to come from funding sources other than Flood and Coastal Risk Management Grant in Aid.
 Financial contributions may take some years to be realised through investment plans, community funding, Local Authority contributions and coastal re-development opportunities.
-There will be a requirement to think creatively and deliver differently to None of the schemes or works identified below are guaranteed.
+There will be a requirement to think creatively and deliver differently to ensure that the Strategy's recommendations are implemented for the communities of Gosport and Fareham.
+None of the schemes or works identified below are guaranteed.
 Funding must be sought and identified and further staged technical and financial assurance will need to be sought from the Environment Agency.
-For full details of the Strategy please visit
+For full details of the Strategy please visit coastalpartners.org.uk/